platformsh/platformsh-docs/docs/src/domains/steps/subdomains.md

 to `bar.baz.example.com`, to `baz.example.com`, or to `example.com`, but *not* to all `.com` domains.
 That allows a single logical site to be segmented across different subdomains but use a single account login cookie.
 Setting a cookie for all `.com` domains would be a security risk.
-(There are other restrictions on a TLD, but cookies are the easiest example.)
+Other restrictions apply on a TLD, but cookies are the easiest example.

 Aside from true TLD, browser makers have a list of domain suffixes that get the same special handling called the [Public Suffix List (PSL)](https://publicsuffix.org/).
-If you added the `example.com` domain to the PSL, browsers would refuse to set a cookie on `example.com` from a page at `foo.example.com`.
-(They would still accept cookies from a page at `example.com`.)
+If you added the `example.com` domain to the PSL, browsers would refuse to set a cookie on `example.com` from a page at `foo.example.com` but would still accept cookies from a page at `example.com`.

 ### Subdomain hijacking protection